Zequez/FactorioMods/README.md

   gonna create a joined zip with all the mods.
 Or maybe just a page with the list of the mods and their downloads buttons, a big zipped file sounds like an expensive bandwidth bill.
 It could just download everything with one click, that would be better.

+# Copyright / License

+Copyright © Ezequiel Adrian Schwartzman.
+All Rights Reserved.

+Licensed under the CPAL-1.0 (the same licence that Reddit uses, seems like a good licence for open sourcing web apps).